Skip to content

 Southern tea cakes, or “soul cakes”, are a classic and popular treat associated with the occasion.
 One of the most common traditions associated with Juneteenth is the making and eating of these southern tea cakes.
 These small, sweet treats are a way of honoring the African American culture and celebrating freedom.
 The cakes are usually sweet, crunchy, and buttery, made from simple ingredients like sugar, butter, and flour and sometimes flavored with nutmeg or decorated with icing.

-Southern tea cakes are a tradition in the South and, according to Etha Robinson, educator and founder of Mrs. Robinson’s Tea Cakes, they were often part of the celebration for Juneteenth – “A rustic approximation of the delicate pastries consumed in front parlors when white women entertained visitors”.
+According to Etha Robinson, educator and founder of Mrs. Robinson’s Tea Cakes, they were often part of the celebration for Juneteenth – “A rustic approximation of the delicate pastries consumed in front parlors when white women entertained visitors”.
 The slaves made tea cakes with whatever ingredients they had, sometimes substituting molasses or lard.

 A traditional recipe is often passed down through generations.
 Many families will get together to share soul cakes on this special day as a way to honor their ancestors and celebrate the freedom they now enjoy.
 This recipe is similar to a very old recipe for French Tea Cakes “Fours A The”, a type of Sable cookie.